Earnie Shavers

 Earnie Dee Shaver (August 31, 1944 – September 1, 2022), best known as Earnie Shavers, was an American professional boxer who competed between 1969 and 1995.
-A two-time world heavyweight championship challenger, he is known as one of the hardest punchers in heavyweight boxing history.
+A two-time world heavyweight championship challenger, he is most famous as one of the hardest punchers in heavyweight boxing history.
 He scored 70 knockout wins, including 23 in the first round, for a 76.7% overall knockout rate.